What is an Event Planner?

 - Review event bills and approve payment

-Whether it is a wedding, educational conference, or business convention, meetings and events bring people together for a common purpose.
-Meeting, convention, and event planners work to ensure that this purpose is achieved seamlessly.
-They coordinate every detail of events, from beginning to end.
+Event planners coordinate every detail of an event, from beginning to end.
 Before a meeting, for example, planners will meet with clients to estimate attendance and determine the meeting’s purpose.
 During the meeting, they handle meeting logistics such as registering guests and setting up audio/visual equipment for speakers.
 After the meeting, they survey attendees to find out what topics interested them the most.

 Event planners also search for potential meeting sites, such as hotels and convention centres.
 They consider the lodging and services that the facility can provide, how easy it will be for people to get there, and the attractions that the surrounding area has to offer.
 More recently, planners also consider whether an online meeting can achieve the same objectives as a face-to-face meeting.